TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-memorypreserving-updateaction-vmphu-less30seconds-new.md

 	productPesIds="14749"
 	cloudEnvironments="public"
 />
-# Your resource was unavilable during a 30-second update
+# Your resource was unavailable during a 30-second update

 <!--issueDescription-->
 We identified that your VM **<!--$vmname-->Virtual machine<!--/$vmname-->** became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 This  occurrence was caused by an **Azure initiated memory-preserving update action**.